 Visits are allowed from friends and family on weekends with the approval of the client’s primary therapist.
 There is a family program that includes check-in calls, family therapy (available by video call for those outside the area) and information sessions.
 Referrals are also provided to family resources like Alanon and Alateen.

 Station House provides specialized care for veterans and first responders in a beautiful location.
 The comprehensive dual diagnosis support and trauma-informed care are essential for those who struggle with cumulative stress and fatigue from life-threatening situations.
-This is an excellent choice for first responders who are looking to get sober, restore their mental health and heal from trauma.
+This is an excellent choice for first responders who are looking for a residential trauma treatment program to get sober, restore their mental health and heal from trauma.

 500 Gulfstream Blvd, Ste 201